eluv-io/elv-live/README.md

 # Eluvio Live

-This is the Web Application for Eluvio Live: a platform for ticketed live events focused on concerts, premieres, and live performances.
+React App for Eluvio Live: a platform for ticketed live events focused on concerts, premieres, and live performances.

 ## Built With